-The Animal Welfare Act, regulations and Codes of Welfare
+The Animal Welfare Act, Regulations and Codes of Welfare

 Amendments to the Animal Welfare Act in 2015 allowed for the development of animal welfare regulations.
-Most regulations are still in development.
+Some regulations are still in development.
 They are based heavily on the minimum standards found in codes of welfare.

 Find out more